 This is the first in a three-part series on designing, conducting, and analyzing results from focus groups.
-Be sure to check back soon or subscribe today so you don’t miss any of the posts.

 A focus group is an interviewing technique that allows organizations to gather detailed information from small groups of participants in a short amount of time.
 Focus groups are typically used to gather information on participants’ opinions, beliefs, or experiences.